Constraints¶

 22data_synth = constraint.inverse_transform(data_synth_trans)

+Notice that when the original data is transformed, the fit_transform method is used.
+This is because the constraints object must also be fitted.
+The Constraints class has a transform method available too.
 This can be used if the object was already fitted and transforms the data without fitting the object again.

-- class aindo.synth.relational.constraints.Constraints(*args: Constraint, constraints: Sequence[Constraint] = ())¶
+class aindo.synth.relational.constraints.Constraints(*args: Constraints, constraints: Sequence[Constraints] = ())

 Specify a set of constraints that the original data satisfy and the synthetic data must satisfy too.

-- fit_transform(data: RelationalData) RelationalData ¶
+fit_transform(data: RelationalData) RelationalData

 Fit the constraints and transform the input relational data to a form suitable for generation of synthetic data.

-- transform(data: RelationalData) RelationalData ¶
+transform(data: RelationalData) RelationalData

 Transform the input relational data to a form suitable for generation of synthetic data.

-- inverse_transform(data: RelationalData) RelationalData ¶
+inverse_transform(data: RelationalData) RelationalData

 Inverse transform the input relational data to bring it to the original form.

-- class aindo.synth.relational.constraints.Equality(table: str, lhs: str | sympy.core.expr.Expr, rhs: str | sympy.core.expr.Expr)¶
+class aindo.synth.relational.constraints.Equality(table: str, lhs: str | sympy.core.expr.Expr, rhs: str | sympy.core.expr.Expr)

-- __init__(table: str, lhs: str | sympy.core.expr.Expr, rhs: str | sympy.core.expr.Expr) None ¶
+__init__(table: str, lhs: str | sympy.core.expr.Expr, rhs: str | sympy.core.expr.Expr) None

 Constraint of type F(..) = G(..), where F and G are functions of columns in the same table.
 Arguments of the functions can be either Sympy expressions or strings that can be cast to Sympy expressions.
 The allowed characters for the expressions are: ‘+’, ‘-’, ‘*’ and ‘/’.

-- Parameters:
+Parameters:

-table – Name of the table containing the two columns involved in the constraint.
+• table – Name of the table containing the two columns involved in the constraint.

-lhs – Left side of the constraint.
+• lhs – Left side of the constraint.

-rhs – Right side of the constraint.
+• rhs – Right side of the constraint.

-- class aindo.synth.relational.constraints.FixedCombinations(table: str, columns: Sequence[str])¶
+class aindo.synth.relational.constraints.FixedCombinations(table: str, columns: Sequence[str])

-- __init__(table: str, columns: Sequence[str]) None ¶
+__init__(table: str, columns: Sequence[str]) None

 Constraint on categorical columns in a single table that can only appear in a fixed set of combinations.

-- Parameters:
+Parameters:

-table – Name of the table containing the two columns involved in the constraint.
+• table – Name of the table containing the two columns involved in the constraint.

-columns – List of names of columns involved in the constraint.
+• columns – List of names of columns involved in the constraint.

-- class aindo.synth.relational.constraints.GreaterThan(table: str, lhs: str, rhs: str)¶
+class aindo.synth.relational.constraints.GreaterThan(table: str, lhs: str, rhs: str)

-- __init__(table: str, lhs: str, rhs: str) None ¶
+__init__(table: str, lhs: str, rhs: str) None

 Constraint of type F(..) > G(..), where F and G are functions of columns in the same table.
 Arguments of the functions can be either Sympy expressions or strings that can be cast to Sympy expressions.
 The allowed characters for the expressions are: ‘+’, ‘-’, ‘*’ and ‘/’.

-- Parameters:
+Parameters:

-table – Name of the table containing the two columns involved in the constraint.
+• table – Name of the table containing the two columns involved in the constraint.

-lhs – Left side of the constraint.
+• lhs – Left side of the constraint.

-rhs – Right side of the constraint.
+• rhs – Right side of the constraint.